yous3fghazyv11/cpp-tutorials/README.md

 Images used in the `.org` files will live in the images directory, links from `.org` files will refer to them.

 > [!Warning]
-> When following along with course, please don't skip any drills or exercises or review questions.
+> When following along with course, please don't skip any drills or exercises or review questions,
-> If you want to get the maximum value of the course.
+> that is if you want to get the maximum benefit of the course.

 > [!Note]
 > **Why i didn't post the solutions?**